-By the time she died in 1875, Henriette Desportes was best known as a minister’s wife in Stockbridge, Mass.
+By the time she died in 1875, people knew Henriette Desportes as a minister’s wife in Stockbridge, Mass.
 But behind that staid image was the story of a scandal that helped topple the King of France.

 At age 27, in 1841, she found work with the family of a French duke, Charles Laure Hugues Théobald.
 Her job was to be nanny to the duke’s children.
 But the duke’s wife, Françoise Altarice Rosalba Sebastiani, thought more was going on.

-Descriptions of their marriage tend to flatter one at the expense of the other depending on who is telling it.
-Supporters of Theo paint him as a harassed figure, putting up with a wife with an explosive temper who routinely peppered him with long letters that alternated between complaining and apologizing.
+Descriptions of their marriage tend to flatter one at the expense of the other depending on the teller of the tale.
+Supporters of Theo paint him as a harassed figure, putting up with a wife with an explosive temper.
+He endured her pepperings of long letters that alternated between complaining and apologizing.

-Supporters of Fanny describe him as a man who was distant and uncaring and unfaithful to his wife.
+Supporters of Fanny describe Theo as distant, uncaring and unfaithful to his wife.
 Fanny put up with much of his misbehavior, they say, until the affair between Theo and Henriette became public knowledge.
 This so scandalized her, she had no choice but to force Theo to fire Henriette the nanny.

-The evidence of an affair between Theo and Henriette is circumstantial.
+The evidence of an affair between Theo and Henriette Desportes is circumstantial.
 She wrote long, emotional letters to him after being fired.
 And he did pay for her rent for a time after her separation.
-But there is no smoking gun among the letters, and he urged her to move on and meet people.
+But the letters reveal no smoking gun, and he urged her to move on and meet people.

-His version of events was that an intruder came into the home, attacked his wife and he tried to repel him.
-He showed signs of a fight, but could not explain anything more about the intruder.
+He said that an intruder came into the home and attacked his wife.
+He tried to repel the prowler.
+Theo showed signs of a fight, but could not explain anything more about the assailant.
 A servant said she witnessed the duke washing blood from his hands.

 The police arrested the duke, and he awaited trial in a special court that handled matters involving royalty.
-Henriette, meanwhile, was swept up in the affair.
-Police arrested her and charged her with being involved in some way in the crime.
+Henriette Desportes, meanwhile, got swept up in the affair.
+Police arrested her and charged her with some sort of involvement in the crime.

 Theo faced limited choices.
 He could confess, he could stand by his story or he could blame Henriette.
 Instead, he chose option 4: Suicide.
-He went to the grave declaring is innocence.
-With no husband to prosecute and no evidence against Henriette, the police dropped the case.
+He went to the grave declaring his innocence.
+With no husband to prosecute and no evidence against Henriette Desportes, the police dropped the case.

 France, in 1847, was in the midst of a financial crisis.
-Wealth had been accumulating at the top of society for decades, while poverty was rampant.
+Wealth had accumulated at the top of society for decades, while poverty was rampant.
 This double standard, the critics said, extended beyond money and into the justice system.
 Some suggested the duke had been allowed to swallow poison to avoid disgrace to the royal families of France.
 Still others insisted that he hadn’t died at all.
-He had been allowed to slip away.
+Authorities let him fake his death and slip away, they said.

 In 1848, France’s King Louis Philippe I faced a full-on revolt.
-Aware that there was precedent for the French citizenry dealing roughly with its royal class, Louis quickly abdicated his thrown – handing it to his nine-year-old grandson.
-The boy, showing he was every bit as smart as his grandfather, fled the country as well, setting the stage for the rise of Napoleon III.
+Aware of the precedent for the French citizenry dealing roughly with its royal class, Louis quickly abdicated his throne – handing it to his nine-year-old grandson.
+The boy, showing he had as many brains as his grandfather, fled the country as well, setting the stage for the rise of Napoleon III.

 Henry remarried following Henriette’s death in 1875.
 And the story of Henriette’s harrowing Paris life might have faded into history, but for Henry’s great niece, Rachel Field.